hakanonymos/JavascriptKeylogger/README.md

 # Installation Server

-Start your wampserver,xhamp ....etc and send the "panel" file to your server
+Start your wampserver,xamp ....etc and send the "panel" file to your server
 + panel
 1. `config.php`